 If you are using a step response plot, you can also specify the following design requirement:

 Step response bounds — Creates a group of upper and lower time response bounds, in the shape of a step response envelope, to encompass your specified design requirement parameters.

 This example shows you how to create a lower bound time response design requirement.

-From the Analysis Plot pane, select step response.
+From the Analysis Plot pane, select a step response for the closed-loop system.
 See Analysis Plots if you are unfamiliar with this task.